Grouping Rows in Excel

-First, select the column that needs to have a subtotal; in this example, we need subtotal for “State,” so select the same from the drop-down list of “At each change in.”
+First, select the column that needs a subtotal.
+In this example, we need subtotal for “State,” so choose the same from the drop-down list of “At each change in.”

-Next, we need to select the function type since we are adding all the values to choose the “Sum” function in excel.
+Next, we need to select the function type since we add all the values to choose “Sum” function in excel.

 Now, select the columns that need to be summed.
 We need the summary of the “Sales“and “Cost” columns, so choose the same.
 Click on “OK.”